yiqiwangphysics/yiqiwangphysics.github.io/_posts/2022-08-09-Topological_Isomorphism_of_pants.md

     </div>
 </div>

-After some thoughts, the shortcut to bridge the gap between these two arguments is expand one of the holes in $$S^2$$ to infinity and it ends up with a Thong underwear shape geometry.
-This intriguing thought leads me to dig a bit more deeper in the definition of the holes.
+After some thoughts, the shortcut to bridge the gap between these two arguments is expanding one of the holes in $$S^2$$ to infinity and it ends up with a Thong underwear shape geometry.
+This intriguing thought leads me to dig a bit deeper in the definition of the holes.

 In everyday language, we use “hole” in a variety of nonequivalent ways.
 One is as a cavity, like a pit in the ground.
 Another is as an opening or aperture in an object, like a tunnel through a mountain or the punches in three-ring binder paper.
 Yet another is as a completely enclosed space, such as an air pocket in Swiss cheese.
 A topologist would say that all but the first example are holes.
 What are holes?